YuvrajShekhar/employee-attrition-ml/README.md

 # Predicting Employee Attrition Using Machine Learning
-### Phase 2 – Development Draft
+### Final Research Implementation – Phase 3

 ## Project Overview
-This repository contains the Phase 2 development draft for a Computer Science project focused on predicting employee attrition using supervised machine learning techniques.
+This repository contains the **final implementation** of a Computer Science research project focused on predicting employee attrition using supervised machine learning techniques.

-The project investigates whether employee attrition can be modeled as a binary classification problem using structured human resources data.
-This repository represents the current development status and **does not** contain the final implementation.
+The project formulates employee attrition as a binary classification problem and evaluates multiple machine learning models to determine their predictive effectiveness.

+This repository includes:

+- Complete data preprocessing pipeline
+- Exploratory Data Analysis (EDA)
+- Model implementation and evaluation
+- Reproducible Python code
+- Documentation aligned with the final research report

 ---

-## Problem Description
+## Research Objective
-Employee attrition has significant organizational and economic implications.
-From a computer science perspective, attrition prediction can be formulated as a supervised learning task, where historical employee data is used to predict whether an employee is likely to leave an organization.

-The objective of this project is to explore baseline and ensemble machine learning models, evaluate their suitability for the task, and establish a foundation for further refinement in the final project phase.
+The objective of this study is to:

+- Determine whether supervised machine learning models can effectively predict employee attrition
+- Compare linear and ensemble-based classification algorithms
+- Analyze the trade-off between predictive performance and interpretability

+The final research report (submitted separately in PDF format) provides theoretical background, literature review, methodology, empirical results, and critical reflection.

 ---